-CMS requires that each state submit a "Transition Plan" for each waiver renewal or amendment.
+CMS requires that each state submit a "Transition Plan" for each waiver renewal or amendment between March 2014 and March 2015.
 The Transition Plan outlines how the state will come into conformance and compliance with the HCBS Rule settings requirements.
 Once any waiver renewal or amendment is submitted to CMS with the waiver specific Transition Plan, the state must then submit, 120 days later, a "Statewide Transition Plan" that outlines how the state will come into conformance with the new requirements of the HCBS Rule.
 States must come into full compliance with HCBS Rule requirements by Mar.
 17, 2019.

-This is the Transition Plan for the Vent Waiver.
-Per CMS requirements this Vent Waiver Transition Plan was made available for the public to read and comment on before being submitted to CMS for review.
-This Transition Plan may change as the state goes through the process of coming into compliance with the HCBS Rule.
-If this plan undergoes any substantive changes after submission to CMS, the state will make it available again for public comment and input.
+This is the Transition Plan for the Vent Waiver Amendment.
+Per CMS requirements, this is available for the public to read and comment before being submitted to CMS for review when the amendment is submitted.

+The Transition Plan may change as the state goes through the process of coming into compliance with the HCBS Rule.
+If https://wms-mmdl.cdsvdc.com/WMS/faces/protected/35/print/PrintSelector.jsp this plan undergoes any substantive changes after submission to CMS, the state will make it available again for public comment and input.